VILA$^2$: VILA Augmented VILA: Methodology

 The three specialist are then applied to the final augmentation stage.
-To this end we use a new set of task-oriented prompts to activate the specialists' knowledge and improve their instruction-following ability by narrowing focus.
-Specifically, we prompt the spatial relations understanding specialist with evenly sampled templates of \mytt{"<image> Elaborate on the visual and narrative elements of the image in detail, with a focus on spatial relations." }and \mytt{"<image> Can you explain the content of the image and their spatial relations in detail?"} during the specialist augmentation stage.
-Similarly, the grounding specialist generated captions with bounding boxes for the major visual focus, and the OCR specialist identified most textual content in the images.
-The responses from these different specialist VLMs are then curated as QA pairs and appended to the original captions of COYO images for the next pertaining iteration of \methodshort.
-More details can be found in appendix~\ref{sec:appendix_A_1_1}.
+We use a new set of task-oriented prompts to activate the specialists' knowledge and improve their instruction-following ability by narrowing focus.
+Specifically, during the specialist augmentation stage. we prompt with evenly sampled templates of \mytt{"<image> Elaborate on the visual and narrative elements of the image in detail, with a focus on spatial relations." }and \mytt{"<image> Can you explain the content of the image and their spatial relations in detail?"} Similarly, the grounding specialist generates captions with bounding boxes for the major visual focus, while the OCR specialist identifies most textual content in the images.
+The responses from these different specialist VLMs are appended to the original captions as QA pairs for the next pretraining iteration of \methodshort.
+The full details are attached in appendix~\ref{sec:appendix_A_1_1}.